 As the story goes, Dr. Covey was on a subway in New York one lazy Sunday morning.
 The atmosphere on the train was calm and quiet as people read, rested, or simply enjoyed the scenery.

 At one stop, a man with children boarded the subway, and immediately, the ride turned to chaos.
 The man sat down next to Dr. Covey and seemed oblivious to the fact that children were yelling, hitting, grabbing papers, and just being overall Bebe's kids.
 Dr. Covey became irritated, and he noticed that others on the train were becoming noticeably irritated by the atrocious behavior of these children, and the fact that the dad just sat there in a stupor and did nothing about it did not bode well at all!

 Finally, since he was sitting right next to him, Dr. Covey leaned over and politely asked the man if he could reign in his children because their behavior was disturbing the passengers on the train.
 The man seemed to slowly become aware of what was happening around him, and he turned to Dr. Covey and softly spoke the following words that felt more like a punch in the gut.
 He said, "Oh, you're right.
 I guess I should do something about it.
 We just came from the hospital where their mother died about an hour ago.
 I don't know what to think, and I guess they don't know how to handle it either."

 Dr. Covey explains that in an instant his "irritation vanished.
 I didn't have to worry about controlling my attitude or my behavior; my heart was filled with the man's pain.
 Feelings of sympathy and compassion flowed freely."

-What if that pajama clad person you are judging as stupid, lazy, ignorant, slacking, nasty, and more isn't any of those things at all?
-What if they actually have a really "good reason" for making a public appearance in their pj's?
+What if that pajama-clad person you are judging as lazy, ignorant, slacking, nasty, or whatever isn't any of those things at all?
 For instance: